tekgourou/sxo-workflows/secureEmailBitcoinAddressDetected__definition_workflow_01SRY4YGP4ID15WoNAV2xAljWrReA72rTyM/README.md

 # Cisco Secure Email Bitcoin Address Detected

-This workflow monitors a SecureX mailbox for incoming email with Bitcoin Address detected by Cisco Secure Email.
-When an email is received, the workflow get report from Bitcoinabuse for Bitcoin Address reputation.
+This workflow monitors a Cisco XDR mailbox for incoming email with Bitcoin Address detected by Cisco Secure Email.
+When an email is received, the workflow get report from chainabuse for Bitcoin Address reputation.
 URL will be parse from the email body and send to Cisco Malware Analytics.
 A suspicious judgment will be set for Observables from the email.
-SecureX Casebook will be create with all details.
+Cisco XDR Casebook will be create with all details.

 ![](img/email.png)